omega8cc/advagg/README.txt

    turn off file aggregation if the user has the "bypass advanced aggregation" permission. ?advagg=-1 will completely bypass all of Advanced CSS/JS Aggregations modules and submodules.
+ * Button on the admin page for dropping a cookie that will turn off file aggregation.
+Useful for theme development.
  * Url query string to turn on advagg debugging for that request.
    ?advagg-debug=1 will output a large debug string to the watchdog if the user has the "bypass advanced aggregation" permission.